Business Risks

 • Velocity which indicates how fast Olympus Corporation would be affected by a risk after it occurs.

-< Enterprise Risk Management Risk Evaluation Method >
+Figure: Enterprise Risk Management Risk Evaluation Method

 Enterprise Risk Management Process